 5. Keep it simple.

 Your website will evolve over time as you learn what information your clients want, and as you add relevant, helpful content.
 But when you first launch, you want a crisp, simple site that makes it easy for people to understand what you do, contact you and buy from you.

 Below are three popular tools that will help you launch a professional website quickly.
 They offer tools to support you as your business and website evolve.

 Squarespace is a great website builder and hosting platform that helps you set up a professional website in only a few hours.
 This is the preferred option for independent and creative contractors who want an attractive design.
-They have four pricing plans ranging from $12 to $46 per month, which varies depending on whether you have a monthly or annual subscription.
-The more expensive options are for ecommerce sites, which sell products or services online, while the lower cost options are designed for personal blogs or basic business websites.
+They have four pricing plans ranging from $12 to $46 per month, which vary depending on whether you have a monthly or annual subscription.
+The more expensive options are for e-commerce sites, which sell products or services online, while the lower-cost options are designed for personal blogs or basic business websites.

 This section explains why your business needs:

 - A phone system